drshahizan/Python-big-data/materials/tips_big_data.md

 Don't forget to hit the :star: if you like this repo.

-# Tips for Effectively Working with Large Datasets
+# Strategies for Efficiently Handling Large Datasets in Data Science

 In the era of big data, managing and analyzing large datasets has become a common challenge across various research fields.
 To navigate this complexity, here are 11 professional tips that can enhance your efficiency and accuracy when working with substantial amounts of data: